 Tanzanite, a beautiful bluish-violet zoisite gemstone, is among the rarest gems on Earth and was discovered by chance.
 Its color transitions from blue to violet when viewed from different angles.
 Learn about tanzanite’s properties, origin, value, and more.

-TANZANITE GEMSTONE
+TANZANITE GEMSTONES

-- What is Tanzanite?
+What color is Tanzanite?

-- How valuable is tanzanite?
+How valuable is Tanzanite?

 Properties of Tanzanite